aditsahuu/jenkins/README.md

 Also Go to Manage Jenkins --> Security --> TCP port for inbound agents Either Select Fixed or Random.
 If it's disabled, agents won't be able to connect.

+Jenkins pipeline to deploy Helm Charts.
+Please refer to the Jenkinsfile and Readme.jenkins